nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `n/` is for name, `p/` is for phone number, `e/` is for email, `a/` is for address, `f/` is for fees, `c/` is for class ID, and `t/` is for tags.

-* The commands help, list, exit, and clear do not accept parameters; any provided parameters will be disregarded.  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+* The commands help, list, exit, pie, bar and clear do not accept parameters; any provided parameters will be disregarded.  e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* EduTuTu allows the handling of only alphanumeric characters and spaces.
+* EduTuTu allows the handling of alphanumeric characters, some special characters and spaces .
 Emojis are not supported.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 ### Field Constraints
 * Names support alphanumeric characters and spaces.
 In addition, it supports the addition of special characters of common name formats.

-* Phone numbers accepts hyphen between the numbers and + (for country code) as special characters.
+* Phone numbers accepts hyphen and spaces between the numbers and + (for country code) as special characters.

 * Fees accepts only a maximum of only 9 digits due to integer overflow constraints.